How to Hire Software Developers?

 • Provide detailed instructions for the developers on how to establish a productive atmosphere.

-• Call a meeting of the whole team to introduce the new full-time programmers to the rest of the in-house staff and go through their responsibilities for the project.
+• Arrange a meeting with the whole team to introduce the new full-time programmers to the rest of the in-house staff and go through their responsibilities for the project.

-• Assist any new team members in understanding the project’s current standing.
+• Assist any new team members understand the project’s current standing.
 Make sure they have read the relevant materials and are aware of the objectives.

 3. Challenges in Hiring Software Developers